spiritartworx/ahyea-promptorama/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-By following this guide, you’ll be able to set up and run the **Ahyea!
-Promptorama!** system locally or in the cloud, enabling you to explore AI-powered prompt generation and the various other features.
+By following this guide, you’ll be able to set up and run the **Ahyea.com Promptorama!** system locally or in the cloud, enabling you to explore AI-powered prompt generation and the various other features.

+---
+title: "Ahyea!
+Promptorama!"
+description: "An AI-powered platform for generating creative prompts."
+author: "Nickolas Susco II"
+date: "2024-09-21"
+---